Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Sword Main Build for Blox Fruits

 This build only works with good swords.
 Cursed Dual Katana, Yama, Tushita, and Dark Blade are the weapons worth building around.
 With weaker swords, you are strictly worse than a fruit main dealing damage from across the map.
 Where sword mains shine is PvP.
 Combo chains stagger opponents, and if you land the first hit, you can often run the full sequence before they recover.
+Keep your Aura (Enhancement) leveled too: unenhanced blades bounce off Elemental users entirely.

 Gun Main Build for Blox Fruits

-Gun mains need specific weapons to compete: Serpent Bow, Soul Guitar, and Bazooka.
+Gun mains need specific weapons to compete: Serpent Bow, Soul Guitar, Kabucha, and Acidum Rifle are the picks that show up in real loadouts.
 The playstyle is kiting.
 You maintain distance, land shots from range, and use a stun fruit like Ice or Rumble to lock opponents down for burst damage.
+Most players never practice against gun mains because they barely encounter them.
+That unfamiliarity is an advantage.

 Buddha Grinding Build for Blox Fruits